-Pre conception
+Pre-conception

-- Familiarise yourself with the parents' notes. - With consent, ensure the woman's notes are marked with a baby loss form (a template form for the notes is available from www.nbcpathway.org.uk). - Support parents to make informed choices around if/when to try for another baby. - Discuss what, if anything, parents can do to reduce the risk of another death. - Listen to and acknowledge parents' fears and concerns. - Do not offer false reassurance and be aware that statistical probabilities may not be comforting. - Be clear about the available support from staff and other organisations. - Ensure that fathers and partners are offered support.
+- Familiarise yourself with the parent's notes. - With consent ensure the woman's notes are marked with a pregnancy or baby loss form (a template form is available from www.nbcpathway.org.uk). - Support parents to make informed choices around if/when to try for another baby. - Discuss what, if anything, parents can do to reduce the risk of another loss (such as smoking cessation, weight loss and regular exercise programmes that are available in the local area, and taking folic acid and vitamin D supplements). - Discuss with parents what testing might be available to them in a subsequent pregnancy, dependent on diagnosis. - Listen to and acknowledge parents' fears and concerns. - It is important not to offer false reassurance and to be aware that statistical probabilities may not be comforting. - Be clear about the available support from staff and other organisations. - Ensure that fathers and partners are offered support.